Coronary CT Angiography in Dallas, TX

 Coronary Artery Disease is the single leading cause of death in the United States.
 Of the 1.2 million Americans who have heart attacks every year, approximately 150,000 of them die without showing any symptoms.
 With the advancement of CT scanners, this technology is being used to identify and diagnose diseases and conditions affecting the flow of blood in veins and arteries throughout the body in patients with and without symptoms.

 Typical vessels examined include those serving the brain and those bringing blood to the heart, lungs, kidneys, arms, and legs.
-Compared to traditional catheter angiography, CCTA is much less invasive, more patient-friendly and in many cases presents a cost effective alternative that delivers better detail and more information
+Compared to traditional catheter angiography, CCTA is much less invasive, more patient-friendly and in many cases presents a cost-effective alternative that delivers better detail and more information

-Is Coronary CT Angiography Right for Me?
+Is CT Angiogram Right for Me?

 Your physician or cardiologist determines if CCTA is appropriate for your condition.
 Generally speaking, if you have symptoms such as shortness of breath or chest pain indicating the possibility of coronary artery disease, you would be considered a candidate for the exam.